MondayMorningHaskell/haskellings/README.md

 haskellings exec IO1
 ```

 You can run this entering your own custom inputs.
-But to see why it is not "passing", you can enter in the "Sample Inputs" at the bottom of the file (if there are any).
-You should then compare your output to the Sample Output.
+But to see why it is not "passing", you can enter in the **Sample Inputs** at the bottom of the file (if there are any).
+You should then compare your output to the **Sample Output**.
 It should usually (but not always) be a direct match.

 ## Contributing